Ultra-marathon, have you thought about running an ultra-marathon?

-I completed the first lap, and from now on, everything was familiar, and I could divide my strength in a way that best matched the different trail segments.
+I completed the first lap, and from now on, everything was familiar.
+I could divide my strength in a way that best matched the different trail segments.
 In the start and finish area, I ate some meatball soup.
 As I hadn’t loaded energy before the run, then it was necessary to put enough fuel in my body.
-A bowl of soup felt really good after 21k.
+A bowl of soup felt great after 21k.

 On to the next lap.

 The second lap was uneventful.
-I felt wonderful because I ran the second lap at about the same pace as the first one or even a little bit slower.
+I felt wonderful because I ran the second lap at about the same pace as the first one, maybe a bit slower.
 My marathon time was slightly below 5 hours.
 Every system was good to go:

 Now I started the Laulasmaa ULTRA part.
-Ultra-marathon is everything that’s longer than a marathon.
+Ultra-marathon is everything longer than a marathon.

-Right from the start of the third lap, my heart rate started to go up.
+Right from the start of the third lap, my heart rate went up.
 The heart rate was between 150 and 160.
 Sometimes it even exceeded the 160 beats per minute mark.
-I don’t know the reason why that happened, but the heart rate started to go up after I ate after the first lap.
+I don’t know why, but the heart rate started to go up after I ate after the first lap.
 There was another jump in the heart rate right at the beginning of the third lap.
-I think that eating a lot of soup at once was the reason for the unexpectedly high heart rate.
+I think eating a lot of soup at once was the reason for the unexpectedly high heart rate.

 Motivation for the ultra-marathon

-After I had completed two laps and things started to get a bit boring then my brain decided to entertain itself.
+After I had completed two laps and things got a bit boring, then my brain decided to entertain itself.
 The runners seemed like ants.
-If you have ever observed how ants run back and forth in an endless chain between a food source and the nest, then that’s how other runners seemed after 50 kilometers of running.
+In the forest you can observe how ants run back and forth in an endless chain between a food source and the nest.
+That’s how other runners seemed after 50 kilometers of running.